ethereum-optimism/optimism/packages/docs/src/core/src/integrating-tests.rst

 There are two steps you need to take to get your contracts running on the ovm: using ``@eth-optimism/solc-transpiler`` in place of ``solc`` so your contracts can be transpiled into OVM-compatible versions, and using ``@eth-optimism/rollup-full-node`` as your web3 provider.

+For reference, example integrations for both Truffle and Waffle can be found `in our monorepo`_ .

 Integrating the OVM Transpiler
 ==============================